ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 transmissions if the congestion persists.
 Exactly when either "full backoff" or a pause in sending comes into play will be algorithm-specific.
-However, as discussed in {{!RFC2914}} and {{!RFC8961}}, this requirement is crucial to protect the network in times of extreme (persint) congestion.
+However, as discussed in {{!RFC2914}} and {{!RFC8961}}, this requirement is crucial to protect the network in times of extreme (persistent) congestion.

 If the result of full backoff is used, this test does not require that the